Updated February 2026

 Why Ranked #4

-Flatiron School earns its top-5 ranking for offering the widest range of specialization tracks under one roof—software engineering, data science, cybersecurity, and product design—all backed by a money-back job guarantee.
+Flatiron School offers the widest range of specialization tracks under one roof -- software engineering, data science, cybersecurity, and product design -- all with a money-back job guarantee.
 The 15-week immersive (or 20-60 week flexible) software engineering program covers JavaScript, React, Ruby on Rails, SQL, and deploying production applications.
-Flatiron's career services team provides 1-on-1 coaching from enrollment through 180 days post-graduation, including technical mock interviews, behavioral prep, and salary negotiation.
-Small cohort sizes (12-18 students) ensure personalized instructor attention.
-The money-back guarantee is straightforward: complete all requirements and actively job search, and if you don't land a qualifying role, you may be eligible for a full tuition refund.
+Career services run from enrollment through 180 days post-graduation: technical mock interviews, behavioral prep, and salary negotiation.
+Cohorts are small (12-18 students), so you get real instructor attention.
+The guarantee is straightforward: complete all requirements and actively job search, and if you don't land a qualifying role, you may be eligible for a full tuition refund.

 General Assembly